Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all stores that have an active owner that have an index that contains text that matches the search keyword provided.
+This endpoint retrieves all stores that have an active owner that have an index that contains text that matches the search keyword provided, sorted by ID in descending order.

 ### HTTP Request